-The Pentagon later denied the report, stating it would be "inaccurate to suggest that the North Korean regime has fully tested, developed or demonstrated the kinds of nuclear capabilities".
+The Pentagon later denied the report, stating it would be "inaccurate to suggest that the North Korean regime has fully tested, developed or demonstrated those kinds of nuclear capabilities".

-The North claimed that a nuclear test in February 2013 detonated "an atomic warhead that is lighter and miniaturised but with a big explosive charge".
+The North claimed that test detonated "an atomic warhead that is lighter and miniaturised but with a big explosive charge".

 But while the North might struggle to hit the US, it could target US interests in the region.
 There are more than 28,000 US military personnel based in South Korea, another 40,000 in Japan and a large military base in Guam, a US territory off the Philippines.